Akshayvo/email_service/quitman-mini/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace best-wenatchee Rental Spaces with your project name(Hyphen Case)
+Replace quitman-mini Rental Spaces with your project name(Hyphen Case)

-Replace best-wenatchee Rental Spaces with your project name(camelCase)
+Replace quitman-mini Rental Spaces with your project name(camelCase)

 Find and Replace across project